torinkwok/Authenticator/README.md

 - Scan QR codes that include accounts and appear on the computer screen with an awesome QR codes picker
 ![screenshot-1](https://i.imgur.com/UVcM0ql.jpg)
 - Automatically lock in order to protect your vault against unexpected access
-- Work offline
+- Works offline
-- Opened source under MIT license so that you can evaluate security, modify source code or contribute to this repo.
-I’m looking forward to see some other contributors :-)
+- Opened source under MIT license so that you can evaluate security, modify source code or contribute to this repo

 ![screenshot-2](https://i.imgur.com/m2JhAGM.jpg)